lucas-ferreira1/lucas-ferreira1/README.md

 ### Hi there 👋

 Hi everyone, I'm Lucas.
-I am a 3rd-year student at Universidade Federal do Rio de Janeiro(UFRJ) in the Electrical Engineering's Department.
+I am a 3rd-year student at École CentraleSupélec.

-🔭 What I'm working on ...

-Working as a BI intern at Marktech.

-Developing pelsiasufrj.com, an IEEE affiliated site in the power electronics area.

-Developing a project in HVDC that has the purpose of instantly calculating positive and negative sequence.

 🌱 What I'm learning ...